ramos3d/form-generator/README.md

 # Important
-## Did you get an Enpty HTML output?
+## Did you get an Empty HTML output?
-Whenever a column has no comments it will not be possible to create the html labels properly.
+Whenever a column has no comments the HTML labels won't be created properly.
-Then, no comments, no fields.
+So, no comments, no fields.

 Feel free to use it and, if it's possible, let me know where and how you are using it!
 Feedbacks and suggestions also are always welcome!